19 Best Restaurants In Asheville From Locals (2024)

 • Contact: 165 Merrimon Avenue, Asheville, NC 28801 | (828) 258-7500

-Plant is our top choice for special occasions and date nights, renowned as one of the best vegan restaurants in Asheville.
+Plant is our top choice for special occasions and date nights, renowned as one of the best vegan restaurants in Asheville – and now a James Beard Award semifinalist.
 Their menu features seasonal and organic options like beets, ramen, ravioli, veggie lasagna, Brussels, curries, and nachos.
-We love sitting on the outside patio with a fresh cocktail and endless small plates.
-We live for their cheese plate.
+We love sitting on the outside patio with fresh cocktails and endless small plates.
+I live for their cheese plate and roasted beets, and Tom will order anything with that melty vegan queso.
 Discover even more dairy-free spots across Asheville.

 Thai Pearl